SeleniumHQ/seleniumhq.github.io/docs_source_files/content/webdriver/browser_manipulation.en.md

 * Quit will:
   * Close all the windows and tabs associated with that WebDriver session
-  * The browser process
+  * Close the browser process
-  * The background driver process
+  * Close the background driver process
   * Notify Selenium Grid that the browser is no longer in use so it can be used by another session (if you are using Selenium Grid)